 Once you have written a piece of content it’s essential to return to it every few months to update the content.
 Even if an article isn’t initially ranking in Google updating it overtime to have more and more content could lead to success.

 Tips for Promoting Your Affiliate Content.

-The first thing you should do when your site is ready for the world is sign up for Google Webmasters tools.
-In here you can give Google your sitemap which can be generated for free on Yoast SEO if you use WordPress.
+The first thing you should do when your site is ready for the world is sign up for Google Search Console.
+In search console you can give Google your sitemap which is generated for free by WordPress.

 You can also use a service like Quuu to promote your items on social.
 Once approved they’ll share your content through their network of people who share their content.
 From my experience you don’t get major traffic from this source but it is a simple and easy way to start.

 Building connections in your niche is essential.
 Once you know people posting similar content you can work with them to write guests posts on their blog.
 This is a great way to get backlinks since you’ll be writing the content on their blog.
 If you have a huge article about the “best kettlebell for beginners” for example you could guest post for people in the health niche with kettlebell exercise tips.
 Building backlinks to your article and site is essential when trying to show up high in Google search results.

 I have found that if you write a comprehensive post with 2000+ words you’ll slowly start to rank up as you add more content to your site.